Last updated: 13 April 2021

 Those on immunosuppression may have a reduced immune response (i.e the vaccine will be less effective) but can still have the vaccine.

-In line with recent Medicines and Healthcare products Regulatory Agency (MHRA) guidance people under 30 who have had the first AZ vaccine are advised to take the second one.
-People under 30 who have not had their first vaccine will be offered an alternative to the AZ vaccine.
+In line with recent Medicines and Healthcare products Regulatory Agency (MHRA) guidance people under 30 who have had the first Oxford/AstraZeneca vaccine are advised to take the second one, unless they experienced adverse effects relating to major blood clotting following their first one.
+People under 30 who have not had their first vaccine will be offered an alternative to the Oxford/sAtraZeneca vaccine.

 Please make every effort to avoid exposure to COVID-19.
 If you feel unwell then please seek a PCR-based test from the national testing centres.
 If this is positive please let your specialist teams know as soon as you can.